meta-introspector/SolanaWalletAdapter-zos/templates/README.md

 ### Maintenance

-Expect a release of new templates when each frontend framework is released.
+New releases will be for bug fixes or to support a new release based on a new version of the supported frameworks.

 ### Template Features